-The essential oils in this formula have been shown to be effective as a comfort care measure to promote natural relief for symptoms of hot flash.
+The essential oils in this formula may be effective as a comfort care measure to promote natural relief for symptoms of hot flash.

 Peppermint (Mentha x piperita) - 20 drops

 CAUTIONS: Peppermint cools by constricting your blood capillaries, therefore please use in extremely weak dilutions.
-Maybe a mucous membrane irritant (low risk), choleretic (increases bile production liver), neurotoxic.
+It may be a mucous membrane irritant (low risk), choleretic (increases bile production liver), neurotoxic.
 Maximum dermal use level 5.4%.
 Research indicates that Peppermint Oil may aggravate GERD (gastro esophageal reflux disease), a type of heart burn.
-Due to its strong cooling action Peppermint should not be used by children under 2 1/2 years of age.
+Due to its strong cooling action Peppermint should not be used by children under 10 years of age.